lgmorand/workshop-aca/_entries/03-04 secret rotation.md

 parent-id: lab-2
 ---

 One of the main concerns of the management of the lifecycle of an application is its secret/certificate management.
-Indeed, once in while you'll have to make rotation on your key/secret/certificate.
-Let's see how Azure Container Apps is handling those action.
+Indeed, once in while you'll have to make rotation on your key/secret/certificate for security reason (leak or just good pratice).
+Let's see how secrets'management in done with Azure Container Apps.

 ### Manage your secret

-In the deployed reddog application, the container `receipt-generation-service` is handling two secrets to connect itself to a service bus sending receipts that he is posting onto a storage account.
+In the deployed Reddog application, the container `receipt-generation-service` has two secrets to connect itself to a service bus sending receipts that he is posting onto a storage account.

  ![The receipt secret](/media/lab2/rotation/secretrotation.png)

-Every second, he is receiving a receipt that he is posting onto the blob `receipts`.
-We will simulate the "automatic" rotation of the storage account access key.
+Every second, it receives a receipt which is then saved into the blob storage account `receipts`.
+We will simulate a rotation of the storage account access key.

-To do so, go to the storage account in order to make the rotation both of the primary and the secondary keys.
+To do so, go to the storage account in order to make the rotation of both primary and secondary keys.

 {% collapsible %}

-Go to the storage account under the `Access key` blade in order to click rotate.
+Go to the storage account under the `Access key` blade in and click the `Rotate keys` button.

 ![Rotation Key](/media/lab2/roation/sarot.png)

 {% endcollapsible %}

-Once done you'll see that the blob is no longer receiving any receipts from our application.
-You can validate easily this by deleting the "Receipts" blob container and recreate it after a short period of time.
+Once done you'll see that the blob storage is no longer receiving any receipts from our application.
+You can validate easily this by deleting the "Receipts" blob container and recreate it after few seconds (Azure may display an error message, just retry after few seconds).
+The blob container should remain empty because the application does not have the rights any more to write new receipts.

 #### Fetch the new secret